ManyaWadhwa/EvalAgent/README.md

 ## ⚙️  Alternate modes for criteria gen with EvalAgent

-You can flexibly run EvalAgent criteria generation in different modes depending on your needs:
+You can flexibly run EvalAgent criteria generation in different modes.
+In all cases, the rest of the config (models, n, input/output files) remains the same but the flags need to be modified as following:

 ### 🔹LLM-_n_
 Only generating LLM prompted criteria